Last Updated on

-This Pumpkin and Sweet Potato Soup is easy, comforting and full of flavour.
-Pumpkin, sweet potato, carrot and onion are roasted in the oven, then pureed to produce a smooth and creamy soup.
+This healthy Pumpkin and Sweet Potato Soup is easy, comforting and full of flavour.
+Pumpkin, sweet potato, carrot and onion are roasted, then pureed to produce a smooth and creamy soup.
+This butternut squash and sweet potato soup is naturally gluten-free, dairy-free and whole30 friendly, and can easily be made vegan too.
 Perfect for warming the whole family through winter.

 FOR THE FULL LIST OF INGREDIENTS AND COMPREHENSIVE INSTRUCTIONS, PLEASE SEE THE PRINTABLE RECIPE CARD AT THE END OF THIS POST.
 BEFORE YOU SCROLL, THIS POST IS FILLED WITH HELPFUL INFORMATION FOR MAKING THIS RECIPE.

-Friends, meet my favourite pumpkin soup recipe – my Roasted Pumpkin and Sweet Potato Soup.
+Friends, meet my favourite pumpkin soup recipe – my Pumpkin and Sweet Potato Soup.
+Or Butternut Squash and Sweet Potato Soup, as it’s known to my American friends.

 It’s filled with good-for-you ingredients.